isawil/intro-to-ggplot2/README.md

 If you have already installed ggplot2, you will need to load it so that your session of R recognizes that you will be using it.
 Type the command ``library(ggplot2)``.

 We will also need to load data.
+Use the data included in the workshop files.

 ``dataname <- read.table(file = "dataname.csv", header = TRUE, sep = "\c")``